Jethet/vanillaJS-audio-tour/README.markdown

 Run npm install and then run npm start to start the project.
 For full testing it needs to be deployed on a public server and the webpaged accessed with a smartphone.
 ___

+**Goal**

 The goal of this project is to build an open source app for geolocated audio-tours.
 The app will be used by a non-profit in Scotland but the code is available to anyone who wants to build/improve the app.
 It is a project created by students and junior developers who found each other through [codebar.io](https://www.codebar.io/).

+**Description**

 Geolocation (also known as geotracking, geolocalization, or geopositioning) is the process of finding, determining and providing the exact location of a computer, networking device or equipment.
 It enables device location based on geographical coordinates and measurements.
 The coordinates are identified on a map to provide a complete address that usually includes a country, city, town/colony, building name and street address.
 Positions can also be expressed as a bearing and range from a known landmark.
 In this project, geolocation is used to make audio-tours for canal excursions.
+WE NEED MORE EXPLANATION OF WHAT THE TOUR IS ABOUT HERE: IS IT FOLLOWING MONUMENTS, LANDMARKS?
+IS IT FOR A SPECIAL AUDIENCE (SCHOOL KIDS, ELDERLY, DISABLED PEOPLE)?
+IS IT FREE?

 In the initial phase, the app will be built with vanilla JavaScript, HTML and CSS.
-We will also be using HTML5 audio and possibly video.
+We will also be using HTML5 audio player and possibly video.